qh96/learn-to-build-react/blogs/how-mountComponent-work.md

 }
 ```

 From that we know there is a reconciler to make mountComponent do reconciliation.
-What that mean?
+What's that mean?
 Well, in the last blog we talk about different types of components, which are mainly divided into two kinds - DOMComponent and User-defined Component(Composite Component).
-We need to apply distinct methods towards different types of component.
+We need to apply distinct methods towards different types of components.
 And that's why we use Reconciliation.

 We create two Components class - Component(User-defined component) and DOMComponent.
 In both we append diverse mountComponent() methods with same name - mountComponent().
 There is a terminology we called - **Polymorphism**.
 What we use here is actually a function polimorphism.